On this page you will find a list of questions that we regularly get asked at the start of a school year.

 Will you be visiting my child's preschool setting?

 As part of our normal transition procedures we do try to visit every child in their preschool/nursery setting.
-However, in the current situation this is not possible.
-We will therefore do our best to speak to all of the preschools, nurseries and child minders over the phone to ensure that we gain a full picture of your child before they start school.
+If we are unable to visit then we will speak to all of the preschools, nurseries and child minders over the phone to ensure that we gain a full picture of your child before they start school.

 What will my child need on their first day of school?